 Remember, your company name and trading name aren’t necessarily the same thing.
 Establishing your company name officially confirms your existence, but does nothing on a legal level to stop someone using your branding without permission.
 To stop that from happening, what you need is a registered trademark.

 Checking your trademark isn’t already taken

-Don’t be fooled into assuming that any trademark infringement would have been flagged when you registered your company.
+Don’t be fooled into assuming that any trademark infringement would’ve have been flagged when your registered your company.
 Companies House and the IPO are different departments, and (annoyingly) their databases aren’t linked.

 In short, look before you leap.
-Just like web domains and Twitter handles – trademark availability needs to considered before wasting any money and working hours on creating inevitably unusable business branding.
+Just like web domains and Twitter handles, trademark availability needs to be considered before wasting any money and working hours on creating inevitably unusable business branding.

 How much does trademarking a company cost?

 If you’re certain that what you’re trademarking will pass the rules for registration, then the standard online trademark registration rate is £170.

 You’ll also be required to pick which trademark classes (which describe the nature of your business) apply to your company.
 If you build guitars, for example, you won’t want a competitor building guitars and calling them your name.
 However, you might be less fussed if a fishmonger or hairdresser opens a store with your trademarked name.

 There are 45 of these classes to choose from, and the more of them you want your trademark to apply to, the more additional costs you’ll incur.
 Each class you add will cost an extra £50.

 If you’re not sure whether the details you’re providing adhere to the rules of registration (i.e. it can’t be offensive, misleading or too generalised), you’re best off going through the ‘Right to Start’ procedure.
 This costs £200 plus £50 each for any additional classes, although if your application isn’t successful, you’ll only end up paying half of this.
 A small consolation for having to change your branding plans, at least.